SushiSwap Suffers $3.3M exploit, Some Funds Recovered

 “The SEC’s investigation is a non-public, fact-finding inquiry trying to determine whether there have been any violations of the federal securities laws.
 To the best of our knowledge, the SEC has not (as of this writing) made any conclusions that anyone affiliated with Sushi has violated United States federal securities laws,” Grey stated.

-Previously, GNCrypto reported about the Arbitrum Discord channel’s hack.
+Previously, GNcrypto reported about the Arbitrum Discord channel’s hack.